volkovro/mikrotik-backups/README.md

 1. Check that you have all the necessary installed

-`   $   sudo apt-get install openssh-server openssh-client scp sshpass curl zip`
+`   $   sudo apt-get install openssh-server openssh-client scp sshpass curl zip python3`

 2. Open "Mikrotik_backuper.sh"
 3. Find the lines "`DIR=`","`LGIN=`","`PRT=`"